 The Uinta Range is the highest in Utah, and is the only major range in the contiguous United States with an east-west orientation.
 Elevations range from 8,000 feet in the lower canyons to 13,528 feet atop Kings Peak - the highest point in Utah.
 Ridges divide the area into large, scenic basins; many ridges rise abruptly several thousand feet above the basins.

 The mountains' skeleton is pre-Cambrian rock over 600 million years old.
 These ancient rocks were elevated under tremendous pressure to form nearly vertical faults.
 Parent rocks are primarily quartzite with sandstones and shale beds.

 In contrast to the surrounding desert, the Uintas receive about 40 inches of precipitation annually, mostly as snow.
 The growing season is short.
 Temperatures in areas above 10,000 feet are seldom above 80 degrees during summer days.
 Night temperatures during summer are 30-40 degrees, with freezing possible at any time.
 Summer afternoon thunderstorms may occur with little warning.

 Developed campgrounds are located wherever roads extend into the forest.
 Camping is also allowed in undeveloped areas.
-Most developed campsites can be reserved prior to arrival through Reserve America, and reservations are strongly encouraged for summer weekends.
+Most developed campsites can be reserved prior to arrival, and reservations are strongly encouraged for summer weekends.
 Advance reservations are definitely needed for campgrounds along the Mirror Lake Highway, and for sites anywhere over major holiday weekends.
 In other areas, most campgrounds have sites available most summer weekends.